231sm/Low_Resource_KBP/README.md

 * "In trucks and on foot they came to the town of Safwan" is an event mention
 * "came" is trigger
-* 7 means the distance from trigger "came" to the beginning of the sentence,
+* 7 means the distance from trigger "came" to the beginning of the sentence
-* 6 means the distance from trigger "came" to the ending of the sentence,
+* 6 means the distance from trigger "came" to the ending of the sentence
-* 12 means the sentence length.
+* 12 means the sentence length